Musicians Liz Phair, Jenny Lewis, And Karen Elson React To Ryan Adams Scandal

 Three more female musicians who have worked with Ryan Adams have come forward with statements regarding their relationships with the singer-songwriter and producer following the New York Times exposé from earlier in the week in which Adams was accused of sexual misconduct and emotional abuse by seven different women.

-As the Inquisitr previously reported, the 44-year-old Grammy nominee has been accused of being sexually inappropriate when supposedly helping some of these women with their own musical aspirations and would, at times, “turn domineering and vengeful… subjecting women to emotional and verbal abuse, and harassment in texts and on social media.”
+As the Inquisitr previously reported, the 44-year-old Grammy nominee has been accused of being sexually inappropriate when supposedly helping some of these women with their own musical aspirations and would, at times, “turn domineering and vengeful … subjecting women to emotional and verbal abuse, and harassment in texts and on social media.”
 One of the alleged victims was just 14-years-old when Adams would initiate raunchy conversations, including a Skype session that he allegedly began in the nude.

 Now, Rolling Stone has reported that singers Jenny Lewis, Liz Phair, and Karen Elson have issued statements about their own experiences working with Adams.
 While Lewis did not have any negative encounters with him, the same can’t be said by Phair and Elson.